 Mid-June means long evenings to increase the prospects for breeding birds, and we enjoy looking for all the special species as the Scottish summer gets into full swing.
 Join us in the Caledonian pinewoods, the rugged glens and the vast Cairngorm mountain plateau as we seek the birds everyone wants to see.
 Orkney is a wonderful birding destination at this time, and on this week we explore Mainland Orkney to seek some of the special birds which breed here, including Hen Harrier, Short-eared Owl and Black-tailed Godwit.
-With auks, skuas terns and gulls too, our two-day journey north is full of excitement.
+With auks, skuas terns and gulls too, our three-day adventure north and overnight stays on Orkney are full of excitement.

 KEY MOMENTS at our Friday round-up – which will be yours?

 - Hen Harrier and Short-eared Owls on Orkney